Isekai Cheat Magician: Isekai Cheat Magician

 Soreyuke!
-Isekai Cheat Magician
+Isekai Chīto Majishan

 Anime

 An anime adaptation was announced on April 16, 2018.
 The series was animated by Encourage Films and directed by Daisuke Tsukushi, with Takayo Ikami handling series composition, and Shuji Maruyama designing the characters.
 Yoshiaki Fujisawa composed the series' music.
 The series aired from July 10 to September 25, 2019 on AT-X, Tokyo MX, KBS, SUN, TVA, and BS11.
 MYTH & ROID performed the opening theme song "PANTA RHEI", while Rie Takahashi performed the ending theme song "Chīsana Omoi" (小さな想い).
 The series ran for 12 episodes.
 An OVA episode premiered on July 5, 2021.
 Crunchyroll has licensed the series with a dub.